 - Save up to 85% on USPS Ground Advantage

 - Save up to 91% on DHL eCommerce

-Besides, we offer you other shipping tools to help streamline your shipping experience and delight your buyers, which include:
+We also offer a range of easy-to-use shipping tools, to help streamline your shipping experience and delight your buyers.
+Popular features include:

 - Shipping Rate Calculator: You can use our shipping rate calculator to compare shipping rates from different carriers.

 - Comparison Tool: With our courier comparison tool, you can compare the different shipping services offered by each courier, allowing you to choose your cheapest way to ship based on other factors, not just the cost.

 - Insurance: To help keep your packages safe in transit, Easyship offers you insurance up to $10000